More case studies with HISTAR®

 HISTAR® steel sections reduce cost and time for the construction of Marsa Viaduct in Warsaw

-This complex road and bridge reconstruction project in the eastern part of the Polish capital was an important investment for the traffic optimization as it is one of the busiest routes of Warsaw.
-Thanks to the use of HE 900 beams by ArcelorMittal in HISTAR® steel grade in the two viaducts, a significant reduction of material, weight, costs and time could be achieved.
+This complex road and bridge reconstruction project in the eastern part of the Polish capital was an important investment for the traffic optimisation as it is one of the busiest routes in Warsaw.
+Thanks to the use of HE 900 beams by ArcelorMittal in HISTAR® steel grade in the two viaducts, a significant reduction of material, weight, costs, and time could be achieved.

 The Marsa-Żołnierska stretch runs through three districts of Warsaw and forms one of the major arterial roads in the east of the capital.
 It is also one of the basic routes leading traffic from Warsaw’s right bank in a northerly direction.
-The role of this stretch of road has increased in importance since the completion of the Siekierkowska Route on the Praga side.
+The role of this stretch of road has increased in importance since the completion of the Siekierkowska Route on the right bank of the river.

 Realisation has been divided into two phases.
 During the first, Marsa Street was renovated from Naddnieprzańska Street to Żołnierska Street, and a viaduct was built over the railway line.
-The second phase is to cover the construction of additional viaducts on Marsa Street (over the railway line and the two intersections at Chełmżyńska Street and Żołnierska Street); widening of Żołnierska Street to the city boundary by an additional lane and construction of a viaduct at the intersection with Czwartaków Street.
+The second phase is to cover the construction of additional viaducts on Marsa Street (over the railway line and the two intersections at Chełmżyńska Street and Żołnierska Street), the widening of Żołnierska Street to the city boundary by an additional lane, and the construction of a viaduct at the intersection with Czwartaków Street.

-In January 2011, ArcelorMittal contacted INTERCOR, which had won the tender to carry out the first phase of this project for Warsaw’s Board of Urban Road Investments (ZDIM), and proposed an alternative solution for the existing project, developed by the technical division of ArcelorMittal in Luxemburg (TECOM).
-The scope of INTERCOR’s work covered the construction of two external viaducts (the entire structure consists of 4 viaducts – 2 smaller internal and 2 larger external).
+In January 2011, ArcelorMittal contacted INTERCOR, which had won the tender to carry out the first phase of this project for Warsaw’s Board of Urban Road Investments (ZDIM) and had proposed an alternative solution for the existing project, developed by the technical division of ArcelorMittal in Luxemburg (TECOM).
+The scope of INTERCOR’s work covered the construction of two external viaducts (the entire structure consists of four viaducts – two smaller internal and two larger external).

 The construction work connected with implementing the first phase of the investment commenced in March 2011.
-The section of road being reconstructed and expanded is around 890 metres in length.
+The section of road being reconstructed and expanded was around 890 metres in length.

-The scope of the work involved in the first stage included the construction of two new viaducts over the railway line, and as well as the road surfaces pavements, cycle paths and 5 metre high sound barriers were erected.
+The scope of the work involved in the first stage included the construction of two new viaducts over the railway line, and as well as the road surfaces pavements, cycle paths, and the erection of 5-metre-high sound barriers.
 The shapes of the intersections with Marsa Street with Chełmżyńska Street and with Żołnierska/Rekrucka Street were also changed.
 The old, long-serving crossing over the railway line was dismantled.